5 Facility KPIs You Need to Track

 Service-level agreements (SLAs) can indicate how quickly your team responds to work orders, which serves as an important data point to improve satisfaction among the stakeholders that you support.

-For instance, if Jane submits a work order request because her office is too cold and doesn’t hear from anyone on the maintenance team, she may assume that they aren’t working on her request.
+For instance, if Jane submits a work order request because her office is too cold and does not hear from anyone on the maintenance team, she may assume that they are not working on her request.
 She may submit another work request or call your department for an update.

-Now, if she receives a response that her work order has been acknowledged and that the work is in progress, she knows her request hasn’t been forgotten.
+Now, if she receives a response that her work order has been acknowledged and that the work is in progress, she knows her request has not been forgotten.

-In addition, by leveraging an automated facility and maintenance management solution, your team doesn’t have to worry about notifying requestors because your CMMS solution does it automatically – ensuring your team can focus on fixing things.
+In addition, by leveraging an automated facility and maintenance management solution, your team does not have to worry about notifying requestors because your CMMS solution does it automatically – ensuring your team can focus on fixing things.

-By reviewing how well you're meeting SLAs, you can determine whether there are any issues early in the work order request process that are impacting future work success, or if your team has too much work on their plates.
+By reviewing how well you are meeting SLAs, you can determine whether there are any issues early in the work order request process that are impacting future work success, or if your team has too much work on their plates.

 Does it take your team 1 day, 3 days or 12 days to complete a work order?
 Does the "time-to-complete" vary based on reactive or preventive maintenance requests?

 Digging deeper within this number can indicate where work orders may be held up throughout the process.
 Are they completed, but they never get closed out?
-Do they spend 5 days in the “acknowledged” stage, simply because you don’t have enough hands on deck?
+Do they spend 5 days in the “acknowledged” stage, simply because you do not have enough hands on deck?

 With this information, you can identify where to improve, and the data points that can serve as supporting data to justify budget or staff increases.